fortenemy/default-project/README.md

 **Becomes:** `memory.md` (project-specific extended memory)
 **Contains:** Table of Contents, Task History, Configuration, Key Decisions

+### `project-example.md`

+**Purpose:** Reference example of a well-defined project
+**When to use:** Before initialization to understand the level of detail needed
+**Contains:** Complete project description (Acme Design Studio Portfolio) with goals, features, tech stack, constraints, and success criteria
+**Key feature:** Shows you exactly how detailed your project description should be for best PRD results

+### `TEMPLATE_GUIDE.md`

+**Purpose:** Comprehensive developer guide and methodology documentation
+**When to use:** When you want to understand the template's inner workings or customize it
+**Contains:** Complete workflow diagram, file generation timeline, memory.md structure, customization guide, best practices, troubleshooting, and template metrics
+**Key feature:** Deep dive into how everything works together - essential for template maintainers

+### `.cursor/rules/start.mdc`

+**Purpose:** Always-active AI initialization rule
+**When applied:** Automatically at the beginning of each interaction
+**Contains:** Protocol for AI to read memory, check initialization status, and prepare context
+**Key feature:** Ensures AI always starts with proper project context (memory.md + latest logs)

 ### `ai-dev-tasks/`

 **Purpose:** Contains workflow guidelines for AI